 The Legend of the Evil Rider

-The story starts at the inn at Poundstock where the usual Sunday afternoon company was gathered, exchanging the week's news and quenching their thirsts with the local cider.
-Suddenly, the sound of a horse’s hooves was heard approaching the inn.
+The story starts at the inn at Poundsgate where the usual Sunday afternoon company had gathered, exchanging the week's news and quenching their thirsts with the local cider.
+Suddenly, the sound of a horse’s hooves approached the inn.
 The locals could tell by the sound, which seemed to ring eerily in the silence that had suddenly fallen on the countryside, that the horse was a stranger to the district and wondered who could be approaching.
 A frightened hush fell on the inn, the conversation stilled by an unaccountable feeling of unease.

 The locals looked at each other, waiting for someone else to make the first move, until one, braver or more curious that the others, plucked up courage to peer through the window.
 He saw a tall, dark, commanding figure seated on a high coal-black horse which constantly snorted and pawed the ground impatiently, striking sparks with each movement.
 “Fetch me a flagon of cider”, boomed the figure on the horse when he caught sight of the face at the window, “and quickly, for I have a terrible thirst”.

 The landlady was informed of the order and delivered it, tremblingly, to the strange horseman who threw her two coins before draining his tankard at one gulp them riding off towards Widecombe.
 Afterwards, the landlady swore that the cider hissed as he swallowed and she was certain they had had a visitation from the Devil.